Real estate leads paid at closing maybe the only thing that comes close to free real estate leads.

-So, many times you don’t really “own” the lead you get.
+So, you often don’t really “own” the lead you get.

-9 Providers that Offer Real Estate Leads Paid at Closing
+11 Real Estate Leads Paid at Closing Providers

-In this section, I will give you an overview of 9 providers that offer real estate leads paid at closing.
+This section will give an overview of 11 providers offering real estate leads paid at closing.

 1) Opcity Real Estate Leads, Now Realtor.com

 Opcity is now part of realtor.com.
 The lead generation services they offer are mainly for real estate brokers.